CivicTechTO/toronto-community-directory/_communities/a-different-booklist.md

 ---
 name: A Different Booklist
-description: "A Canadian, independent, multicultural bookstore specializing in books from the African Caribbean Diaspora and the Global South."
+description: A Canadian, independent, multicultural bookstore specializing in books from the African Caribbean Diaspora and the Global South.
-source: "MCP Generative Addition"
+source: MCP Generative Addition
 tags:
   - type/venue
   - type/shop